 Gwinnett Regional Juvenile Detention Center is located at 650 Hi Hope Lane, Lawrenceville, Georgia.
 The phone number is 770-995-6921.
 The Juvenile Justice Department runs this medium to low-security Regional Youth Detention Center (RYDC).
 It holds youths in the following circumstances:

 - Waiting to enter a long-term facility or community program

-The majority of the Gwinnett County teenagers are in an RYDC for less than two years.
-Having an expert attorney like Mr. Philip Kim improves the likelihood of receiving a reduced punishment.
+The majority of the Gwinnett County, GA, teenagers have been in an RYDC for less than two years.

 Gwinnett Juvenile Detention Center Residents

 According to the Federal Office of Juvenile Justice and Delinquency Prevention, approximately half of minor arrests are due to the following:

 - Curfew violations

 Only around 3-percent of Gwinnett Juvenile Court cases involve violent offenses like aggravated assault, murder, rape, or robbery.